How many candidates do you accept each year?

 How is the Executive MBA organized?

 The program runs consecutively for 13 months.
-You will be in class all day on Friday and Saturday, every other week, and for four one-week residential modules throughout the year.
+You will be in class every other week on Thursday evenings (remotely), and all day on Friday and Saturday, and for four one-week residential modules throughout the year.

 What is the difference in learning between an Executive MBA and a full-time or part-time MBA program?